-1. Create the "esp" role in the database
+3. Create the "esp" role in the Database

-'''

-POSTGRES:

 sudo -u postgres createuser -P -s esp

-'''

-First enter in the current user's password for sudo if required then in response to the "Enter password for new role" prompts enter the password for the new esp user.
+First enter in the current user's password for sudo if required Then in response to the "Enter password for new role" prompts enter the password for the new esp user.